Imagine that your business is like Gryzzl in Parks and Rec.

 - Omnichannel marketing focuses on a personalized customer experience while the idea of multi channel marketing is to take advantage of every communication channel available

-- Unlike multichannel marketing that focuses on the quantity, omnichannel marketing creates engaging campaigns based on customer interests.
+- Multichannel marketing focuses on the quantity, while omnichannel marketing creates engaging campaigns based on customer interests.

 Importance of Omnichannel Marketing

-Five benefits of the omnichannel experience for customers, backed by statistics.
+Here are five benefits of the omnichannel experience for customers:

-3. Discount coupon redemption is 244% higher in the areas most affected by COVID-19.
-The coupon claim rate is 12% higher if businesses share coupons directly (University of Illinois at Urbana-Champaign)
+- Discount coupon redemption is 244% higher in the areas most affected by COVID-19.
+The coupon claim rate is 12% higher if businesses share coupons directly (University of Illinois)

 Now, let’s use these insights to tie your marketing channels together into an ultimate omni-channel marketing strategy.